Acupuncture Treatment For Diabetes Type 2

 Special emphasis is placed on maintaining balanced glucose levels and weight loss, as studies have shown that every loss of 1 Kg, reduces the risk of developing the disease by 16%(5).
 Since diabetes is a chronic disease, treatment requires support and guidance over time and studies have shown that support of patients increases their ability to persevere, and an absolute majority of patients wished to be part of a support program (6).

-Additional information regarding the effect of acupuncture on Metabolism in patients with diabetes is based on clinical trials of effectiveness of the technique in treatment of diabetic polyneuropathy.
+Additional information regarding the effect of acupuncture on metabolism in patients with diabetes is based on clinical trials of the effectiveness of the technique in the treatment of diabetic polyneuropathy.

 The effectiveness of acupuncture in the treatment of Diabetic polyneuropathy was detected in Diabetes Research and Clinical Practice9.
 The study included 46 patients; the period of observation was relatively long and sentenced to a year.
 In 77% of patients, a significant improvement was noted.
 In seven of them (21%) symptoms vanished entirely.
 In patients that at the beginning used medication, 67% stopped using them entirely, or significantly reduced the dose.
 No complications were observed during the analysis.

-One of the likely mechanisms leading to the high efficacy Of acupuncture in the treatment of diabetic polyneuropathy can be its impact on local levels of nitrogen and evolution of circulation10.
+One of the likely mechanisms leading to the high efficacy of acupuncture in the treatment of diabetic polyneuropathy can be its impact on local levels of nitrogen and the evolution of circulation10.